 SUCCESS OFF THE FIELD

 C-USA institutions are among the nation’s best in academic performance of student-athletes, bolstered by the fact that student-athletes at league schools have a higher graduation rate than the general student population.
 Among C-USA’s 5,000 student-athletes, there are champions off the playing field as well.
 In 21 years, more than 30,000 student-athletes have been named to the Commissioner’s Honor Roll or received the Commissioner’s Academic Medal, indicative of outstanding achievement in the classroom.

 C-USA ON TV

 C-USA membership include institutions within eight of the Top 40 media markets and four in the Top 25 according to Nielsen.
-C-USA home markets this year will include more than 13 million TV households, a 30 percent increase from two years ago.
+C-USA home markets this year will include more than 13 million TV households, a 30 percent increase from three years ago.

 C-USA IN THE COMMUNITY

 The conference’s current footprint is concentrated with 14 members in 10 states and a combined area population of more than 30 million.
 With a commitment to community involvement, the conference developed several initiatives to maintain strong ties in C-USA cities, as well as with fans and alumni across the country.
 C-USA schools also place a priority on giving back to their communities through volunteer service with local and national organizations.
 Individually, student-athletes are recognized each season through the Spirit of Service award.

 Conference USA has significant representation in the NCAA governance structure.
 The presidents of the member institutions serve as the league's Board of Directors.